 [!TLDR] No major chatbot platform offers genuinely unlimited messages.
 Chatbase gives you 500 message credits at $32/month.
-Tidio's Lyro caps at 50 conversations on their Starter plan.
+Tidio's Lyro caps at 50 conversations on their Solo plan.
 Intercom Fin doesn't cap you — it charges $0.99 per resolved conversation instead, which is worse.
 The only honest position is a visible monthly message limit with a flat price.
 Here is what every major platform actually gives you, and what you pay per message at real usage levels.

 I'm building saavos, so I have a stake in this.
 But I also spent four months testing competitors on my own sites before I launched anything.
 What I kept seeing on every pricing page was some variation of "unlimited" — or at least no obvious number — until I dug into the fine print.